HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-and-webp-format-2026.md

 - System.Drawing:
   - The PNG is fine.
 The highlights are a tiny bit too low, but the colors are fine.
-  - In the JPG, the highlights are a bit too high, and there is a loss of red in the picture (80% of the pixels in the JPG image match the pixels in the PNG, differences are mainly caused by highlighting).
+  - In the JPG, the highlights are a bit too bright, and there is a loss of red in the picture (80% of the pixels in the JPG image match the pixels in the PNG, differences are mainly caused by highlighting).
   - The Skia-saved WebP looks almost exactly like the JPG, but the JPG has more black (artifacts), resulting in an 85% pixel match with the PNG.
 All due to highlighting.
 - ImageSharp:
   - For the PNG it is just like System.Drawing, the highlights in the PNG are a tiny bit low.